The ‘Needs to Know’

-Now let’s have a look at an incredible church – the door’s always open although it was sad to see this time notices about thieves.
+Now let’s have a look at an incredible church – the door’s always open although it was sad to see the notices about thieves.
 Note the signs about staying away from the tower (Ashby St Ledgers’ leaning tower of Pisa).
 Go into the church, stick some money in the box & treat yourself to a fantastic leaflet guide, admiring the very old frescos – we can’t recommend this enough.

 Continue across the next two fields.
 The 3rd field at this time of year looks like oil seed rape, but it’s actually a wild flower meadow & these are buttercups…

-but we prefer to head on lower down to the bench on the green for more drinks & biscuits.
+…but we prefer to head on lower down to the bench on the green for more drinks & biscuits.

 Pass by St Martin’s church

 & look up to see a stand-alone gravestone over looking the wall

 Now continue down the road to the junction.
 Cross over the busy road & turn right…

 Now we follow the path beside the road until it arrives at the Grand Union Canal – this is our route back to Braunston.

 11. Cross over the road & walk down the steps to the towpath.
 Don’t go under the road bridge